mesosphere/d2iq-engineering-blog/content/posts/azure-windows-worker/index.md

 * Azure account

 ## Create the base DKP cluster on Azure
-First you need a default DKP cluster on Azure with Linux control plane and worker nodes to run the Linux based core components.
+First you need a default DKP cluster on Azure with Linux control plane and worker nodes to run the Linux-based core components.
-DKP is based on Cluster API and use the `CAPZ` provider for deployment and lifecycle of Kubernetes clusters on Azure.
+DKP is based on Cluster API and uses the `CAPZ` provider for deployment and lifecycle of Kubernetes clusters on Azure.
-All needed requirements and a detailed description you can find in the official DKP documentation [Azure quick start guide][dkp-azure-requirements]
+You can find all needed requirements and a detailed description in the official DKP documentation [Azure quick start guide][dkp-azure-requirements]

 First, export these environment variables:
 ````